“Labor Omnia Vincit” McKay Law

 Facial Injury Claims in Ada, OK

 Facial injuries occupy a special place in personal injury law.
 Your face is your identity in social interaction.
-Injuries that affect the face affects far more than physical function.
-A local attorney experienced with facial injury claims builds cases around the unique multi-dimensional damages.
+Injuries that affect the face extends into identity, relationships, work, and self-perception.
+A Ada facial injury attorney brings the expertise these distinctive injuries require.

 What Makes Facial Injuries Distinctive